-Sharp headaches that made me want to throw up began.
-The teacher moved me closer to the front of the room.
-It was discussed I may be having eyesight problems.
-I began to hear whispers.
-I found myself listening, reading the kids around me, even the teacher.
-It wouldn’t stop and ran like a fan that would never turn off.
+I began to hear whispers all around me in school, to see faces staring into mine at night, and feel intense energy from trees, animals, and houses.
+Unlike my A.D.D., I found myself listening, reading the kids around me, even the teacher ini an intense focus.
+But it wouldn’t stop and ran like a fan in the background that never turned off.
 Now I was dumb Ann lost in other people’s heads, feeling and hearing their stories.

-Years later, I told this story to my mother, and she was shocked.
-How could something so impactful go unspoken of?
-Years later, it seems we feel free to tell our loved ones of the things that changed our life, things unknown, that made us who we are.
-No matter how horrific.
-Sadly some will say that sister, child, or parent is lying.
-They will say, sometimes, that if what you are telling them is true, they would have known.
+It seems we should feel free to tell our loved ones of the things that changed our life.
+But most of the time, people will not believe you, think you are exaggerating, or not listen.
+Sadly, no matter how horrific, some will say that a sister, child, or parent is lying.
+They will insist if what you are telling them is true, they would have known.
+You learn not to speak about these chapters.
 Shame does that to you.